lavanyaag23/Leetcode-Solutions/Greedy/README.md

 This folder contains solutions to **LeetCode Greedy Algorithm problems** implemented in **Java**.

-Greedy algorithms solve optimization problems by making the **best possible choice at each step** with the aim of achieving the optimal overall solution.
+Greedy algorithms solve optimization problems by making the **best possible choice at each step** with the aim of achieving an optimal overall solution.
 These techniques are commonly used in competitive programming and coding interviews.

 ---